 By contrast, the Shopify theme store is overflowing with great looking designs and their commitment to only accepting the best designs from their pool of talent mean that the standard is very high.

-Before you choose a platform check out the theme store of both platforms to see what templates are available that might be close to what you would like your store to look like.
-If you don't have a developer or IT department at your beck and call, then Shopify is the easier platform to work with.
+Before you choose a platform, check out the theme store of both platforms to see what templates are available that might be close to what you would like your store to look like.
+If you don't have a developer or IT department at your beck and call, then Shopify is the more comfortable platform with which to work.

 Products And Categories